Charleston, South Carolina

 5. Internal linking architecture

-Internal links are how authority flows through the site and how Google understands which pages are central.
-We build a deliberate hub-and-spoke link map — services link to locations, locations link to services, resources link back to both — so every priority page has a clear path of support.
+Internal links are how authority moves and how Google works out which pages are central.
+Deliberate hub-and-spoke: services to locations, locations to services, resources back to both.

 6. Content alignment + new pages